ansible/ansible/docs/docsite/rst/windows_setup.rst

 * ``Service\CertificateThumbprint``: This is the thumbprint of the certificate used to encrypt the TLS channel used with CredSSP authentication.
-By default this is not set to anything which means a self signed certificate generated when the WinRM service starts is used instead.
+By default this is not set to anything which means a self-signed certificate is generated when the WinRM service starts and is used in the TLS process.

 * ``Winrs\MaxShellRunTime``: This is the maximum time, in milliseconds, that a remote command is allowed to execute for.